On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: Notation and a reminder on weight structures

-In \S\ref{svtt} we discuss the relation of weight structures to cohomology; so we recall the (somewhat more complicated) notions of weight filtrations, virtual $t$-truncations, and adjacent structures.
-The reader not much interested in compactly generated triangulated categories (such as $\shtop$) and in injective classes of morphisms may ignore this section (along with the remarks that mention it later in the text) at the first reading of the paper.
+In \S\ref{svtt} we discuss the relation of weight structures to cohomology; so we recall the (somewhat more complicated) notions of weight filtrations, weight range, virtual $t$-truncations, and adjacent structures.
+The reader not much interested in compactly generated triangulated categories (such as $\shtop$), torsion pairs, and injective classes of morphisms may ignore this section (along with the remarks that mention it later in the text) at the first reading of the paper.